System explainer · Steam Frame

 - Foveated streaming: Using eye tracking to encode the wireless video stream at higher quality where the player is looking

-- Frame Verified / Steam Frame Standalone Verified: Valve’s compatibility label for games running locally on Steam Frame; it does not score games streamed from a PC
+- Frame Verified / Steam Frame Standalone Verified: Valve’s compatibility label for games running locally on Steam Frame.
+It does not score games streamed from a PC

 - Android APK support: A path for Android Arm64 VR builds through Lepton when a developer has a mobile-optimized version that makes more sense than the Windows x86 build